dotnet/runtime/docs/workflow/testing/libraries/testing-android.md

 ```
 adb logcat -s "DOTNET"
 ```
-Or simply open `logcat` window in Android Studio or Visual Stuido.
+Or simply open `logcat` window in Android Studio or Visual Studio.

 ### AVD Manager
 If Android Studio is installed, [AVD Manager](https://developer.android.com/studio/run/managing-avds) can be used from the IDE to create and start Android virtual devices.
 Otherwise, the Android SDK provides the [`avdmanager` command line tool](https://developer.android.com/studio/command-line/avdmanager).